What is hereditary paraganglioma-pheochromocytoma syndrome?

 Most paragangliomas are usually found in the head, neck or torso.
 A specific type of sympathetic paraganglioma, called a pheochromocytoma, develops in the adrenal glands.

 Paragangliomas and pheochromocytomas can develop sporadically in people without a genetic syndrome.
 However, in families with a history of hereditary paraganglioma-pheochromocytoma syndrome, the risk of developing tumors can be passed from parents to children.
-Doctors consider a diagnosis of hereditary paraganglioma-pheochromoctyoma syndrome for all people with paragangliomas and pheochromocytomas, especially for those who have developed these types of tumors:
+Health care providers consider a diagnosis of hereditary paraganglioma-pheochromoctyoma syndrome for all people with paragangliomas and pheochromocytomas, especially for those who have developed these types of tumors:

 - Multiple tumors in different organs, such as bilateral tumors (tumors found in each of a pair of organs, such as one in each adrenal gland)